 “Why do you say that you are righteous by faith only?
 Not that I am acceptable to God on account of the worthiness of my faith, but because only the satisfaction, righteousness and holiness of Christ is my righteousness before God and I can receive the same and make it my own in no other … More The Lost Balloon: A Reflection on Sola Fide

-The idea for The New Geneva blog developed out of our love for Reformed theology and our shared hobby of podcasting: Angela is a co-host on Theology Gals, and Tony is a former guest co-host on Regular Reformed Guys.
-Both of us are members of the Presbyterian Church in America.
-Angela has her MBA and … More Welcome to The New Geneva Blog!
+The idea for The New Geneva blog developed out of our shared interest in Reformed theology and our previous experience in podcasting.
+Angela was a co-host on the Theology Gals podcast and Tony was a guest co-host on the Regular Reformed Guys podcast.
+We went on to co-host The New Geneva Podcast for 4 seasons!
+Both of us are members of … More Welcome to The New Geneva!